 They say that when you know, you just know.
 But they don’t say that you have to know by November.

 The college search, admission and selection process can sometimes feel like a winding path, and every student’s journey is a bit different.
-Perhaps your search was impacted by challenges that prevented you from really getting to know your schools (like, maybe, a global pandemic).
 You might be finding that “right fit” in December, or January.
 Or maybe you’ve known, but you wanted time to really establish yourself in senior year before submitting an application.

 Early Decision II: The Facts